Our customers have been hired by:

 - Why unrelated volunteer experience must go in a special section.

-- How to include volunteer resume bullet points that prove you're perfect for the job.
+- How to include volunteer experience on resume using bullet points and prove you're perfect for the job.

 When to Include Volunteering in Your Resume Experience